jishnu-codes/terraform-kubernetes/README.md

 # terraform-kubernetes
-Codes for creating, managing and maintaining infrastructure and kubernetes
+Experiments in infra development using terraform and kubernetes